Raj Gauthaman: Biography

-Raj Gauthaman is the elder brother of the celebrated Tamil novelist Bama.
-He wrote the foreword to her first collection of stories, Kusumbukkaran.
+Gauthaman wrote the foreword to Bama's first collection of stories, Kusumbukkaran.

-Gauthaman cites among his formative influences the works of Ranajit Guha, Bakhtin, Foucault and Nietzsche.
+He cited among his formative influences the works of Friedrich Nietzsche, Mikhail Bakhtin, Ranajit Guha, and Michel Foucault.

 Career

 Early works

-Raj Gauthaman was closely associated with the wave of Dalit political thought and writing that rose in the 1980s in India and in Tamil Nadu.
+Gauthaman was closely associated with the wave of Dalit political thought and writing that rose in the 1980s in India and in Tamil Nadu.
 He published essays and articles that analyzed Tamil culture in subaltern perspectives through a Marxian approach.
 The energy of Tamil Dalit movement and Gauthaman's distinct contribution to it is captured in two widely cited early works, Dalit Panpaadu (Dalit Culture, 1993) and Dalit Paarvaiyil Tamil Panpaadu (Tamil Culture from a Dalit Perspective, 1994).
 He also published Iyothee Thassar Ayvugal on scholar Iyothee Thass and Aram Adhikaram.
 Marxist scholars like N Muthumohan praise the works for their blend of Marxian analysis and satire.

 Writer and critic Jeyamohan in his introductory note for the Vishnupuram Award contends that while his early works projected critical intensity and satire, they generally lacked the integrity of his later works.
 Jeyamohan remarks that Raj Gauthaman should primarily be known as one of the three stalwarts of Tamil literary history studies.

 Dalit Paarvaiyil Tamil Panpaadu (1994) argues that analyzed carefully from below, mainstream Tamil culture reveals itself, not as a unified expression of Tamil achievement, but as comprising heterogeneous strands.
 It is in many ways a critique of the canonized non-Brahmin version of the Tamil past.
 Gauthaman's narrative is interrupted at specific points by an ordinary Dalit who brings in the freshness of a local dialect to question and comment on the account.
 At one point the Dalit interlocutor asks why students are never taught these things.
 The answer, 'they say such things are not interesting; literature has to be appreciated and enjoyed; it is not politics,' opens out onto another major achievement of these books and of the Nirapirikai group — the repositioning of literary and cultural texts outside the confines of the aesthetic.